 - The Maine Legislature created rules for “net energy billing” in 2011.
 System size was limited to 660 kilowatts and a maximum of 10 participants were allowed per facility.
 The state expanded net energy billing in 2019 through L.D.
 1711, raising the limit on community solar garden capacity to five megawatts and directing the PUC to establish a commercial solar tariff program to generate 350 megawatts of energy.

-Return to this page for updates on programs in these states as they get started, in addition to quarterly progress updates for the six states ILSR is tracking.
+Return to this page for updates on programs in these states as they get started, in addition to quarterly progress updates for the seven states ILSR is tracking.

 Other ILSR Resources on Community Solar

 - ILSR’s Community Power Map, showing local and state policies and programs that help advance clean energy goals across the country